sharhalakis/vdns/README.md

 ### dynamic
 If you are doing dynamic DNS updates then you need to specify the dynamic entries per domain.
 This way vdns will know to load them from the old zone files.
-For each dynamic vhost you need an entry in the dynamic table.
+For each dynamic host you need an entry in the dynamic table.

 The dynamic table's fields are: